korawica/clishelf/README.md

-  log          Show the Commit Logs from the latest Tag to HEAD. mg           Merge change from another branch with strategy, `theirs`... pf           Show Profile object that contain Name and Email of Author tg           Show the Latest Tag if it exists, otherwise it will show... tg-clear     Clear Local Tags that sync from the Remote repository.
+  log          Show the Commit Logs from the latest Tag to HEAD. mg           Merge change from another branch with strategy, `theirs`... pf           Show Profile object that contain Name and Email of Author tg-clear     Clear Local Tags that sync from the Remote repository.
 ```